 Rabbi David Fohrman

 Founder and Lead Scholar

-Purim is an astounding holiday, and when I it's 'astounding,' I mean it's astounding that we made it into a holiday!
-If you take a look at the megillah, the megillah seems to chronicle a victory that was, for lack of a better word, political.
+Purim is an astounding holiday, and when I say it's 'astounding,' I mean it's astounding that we made it into a holiday!
+If you take a look at the Megillah, the Megillah seems to chronicle a victory that was, for lack of a better word, political.